 - Members with lower earnings may have an increase in their contribution rate.
 With this increase comes an improved lifetime pension.

 - Members with higher earnings may have decreased yearly contributions because the previous contribution rate of 11.94 per cent on salary above YMPE exceeds the flat contribution rate of 11.12 per cent.
 With a decrease in contribution rates, members with higher earnings can expect to see lower deductions on their take-home pay.

 Decrease in the bridge benefit on future service

-The lifetime pension accrual rate will increase and, because of the federal Income Tax Act limits, the bridge accrual rate will decrease to 0.21 per cent from 0.70 per cent.
+The lifetime pension accrual rate has increased and, because of the federal Income Tax Act limits, the bridge accrual rate has decreased to 0.21 per cent from 0.70 per cent.
 This change applies to service earned on or after January 1, 2022.

-The bridge benefit for all service earned before January 1, 2022 will be calculated at the previous rate of 0.70 per cent.
+The bridge benefit for all service earned before January 1, 2022 is calculated at the previous rate of 0.70 per cent.